>

 Trying to keep everyone happy is a noble, but doomed aspiration.
 Allowing everyone to feel like they’ve been thought of, and treated fairly, well maybe that is just possible.

 Want more insight on how to navigate team challenges as a leader?
-Get in touch.
+Give us a message.

 When so many people want the same time off work to watch a football match, or other major national event, what do you do?
 How do you decide who to please and – potentially – annoy?